Nepali tea: Comparison with Darjeeling tea

+Geographical and climatic similarities

 Both Darjeeling and eastern Nepal, particularly the Ilam district, are part of the broader Eastern Himalayan region.
 This area is known for its rich biodiversity and the specific climatic conditions that are ideal for growing the Chinese variety of the Camellia sinensis tea plant.
 These conditions contribute to the unique muscatel flavor, a feature prized in Darjeeling teas, and similarly found in teas from Ilam.